-In addition to the four committees described above, the Board has formed an Executive Committee, which consists entirely of independent directors and exercises the powers of the Board, as needed, in between regularly scheduled Board meetings.
-The Board then reviews and ratifies the actions of the Executive Committee.
-The Executive Committee met one time in 2022.
+In addition to the four committees described above, the Board has formed an Executive Committee, which consists of the Chair of each of the 4 standing committees.
+This committee exercises the powers of the Board, as needed, in between regularly scheduled Board meetings.
+The Board then reviews and ratifies or approves the actions of the Executive Committee.